Cracker Barrel Meatloaf Recipe

 • Bell Pepper Options: You can swap the green bell pepper for a red bell pepper if you want a milder pepper flavor.

-• Mashed Potatoes: Of course you can’t have meatloaf without Mashed Potatoes!
-Or go for some Herb Roasted Potatoes!
+• Mashed Potatoes: Of course you can’t have meatloaf without mashed potatoes!
+Or go for some herb roasted potatoes!

-• Candied Carrots: Sweet Candied Carrots are incredibly easy to make, and add a splash of color to the table as well!
+• Candied Carrots: Sweet candied carrots are incredibly easy to make, and add a splash of color to the table as well!
 Your family will beg you to make this wholesome side dish.

-• Green Beans: I love green beans any style, but my current fave is this crisp, flavorful Air Fryer Green Beans recipe.
+• Green Beans: I love green beans any style, but my current fave is this crisp, flavorful air fryer green beans recipe.
 With a splash of lemon and some savory garlic, they’re a bright, flavorful dish.
-Another great option is this Green Bean Casserole from scratch!
+Another great option is this green bean casserole from scratch!

-• Corn Muffins: Jalapeño Sweet Corn Muffins bring a sunny, spicy taste to the table.
+• Corn Muffins: Jalapeño sweet corn muffins bring a sunny, spicy taste to the table.
 You’ll crave these light, perfectly-textured corn muffins.

-Store leftover Cracker Barrel meatloaf in an airtight container in your refrigerator.
+• Storing: Store leftover Cracker Barrel meatloaf in an airtight container in your refrigerator.
 It will keep for around five days, and makes a great sandwich filling!

-To freeze, just wrap the meatloaf tightly in two layers of plastic wrap, or one layer of plastic wrap and one layer of foil.
+• Freezing: Wrap the meatloaf tightly in two layers of plastic wrap, or one layer of plastic wrap and one layer of foil.
 Mark with the date and freeze for up to three months.
 Thaw in the refrigerator overnight before reheating.

 Lifting a slice of meatloaf on a serving utensil.